 Is it possible that there is not enough CPU or memory allocated for proper database or SAP utilization?

 Yes, that is a thing…. but really a thing of the past.

 Historically when there were performance issues, the O.S. was the first to be blamed as it was hard to disprove and always took a significant amount of time, resources and maintenance outages to physically add more resources to a physical server.

 With the advancements to virtual machines and then to the IaaS public clouds, scaling these systems up/down (adding resources to the same server) is now almost immediate.

 So if CPU or Memory peaks, additional resources can be provisioned instantly.
 And when they peak again in 30 minutes, we know it’s something else that’s not configured correctly that’s running away with those resources.

 In other words, the high utilization of CPU and memory is often the symptom, not the cause.
 With that being said, it’s still important to have an eye on CPU and Memory on the dashboards, but it is only one piece of the puzzle.

-If you want really detailed installation notes for Avantra, check out the Step-By-Step Installation Guide for Basis Engineers.
+If you want really detailed installation notes for Avantra, check out the latest version of the Step-By-Step Installation Guide for SAP Basis Engineers.

 Next in the Basis Performance Dashboard, we need to have an understanding of communication between systems and datacenters.